Birthplace of the steam engine

 William Bickford, the inventor of the safety fuse once lived and worked in a factory in Tuckingmill.

 Camborne's most famous son, Richard Trevithick, is the celebrated inventor and father of the road locomotive, his work led in 1801 to the first steam propelled vehicle for passengers taking to the road.
 He lived at Trevithick Cottage, Penponds for most of his life from childhood in the 1770's before marrying Jane Harvey in 1797.
 Although his work often took him away across the River Tamar and overseas, Trevithick returned to his cottage when he was in Cornwall.
 Camborne rightly commemorates his birthday each year with Trevithick Day, on April 26th.
 There are stalls, concerts, dancing, band processions and exhibitions - the climax is an impressive parade of steam locomotives, which winds its way (slowly!) through the town.
-A statue to his memory can be seen outside Camborne Public Library.
+A statue erected in 1932 to his memory can be seen outside Camborne Public Library.

 The 15th century church of St. Meriadocus has monuments to the Pendarves family who became Squires from the wealth earned from the mineral rights on their land.